GDonna/14-MVC-Tech-Blog/README.md

 THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts
 ```

-## What I find Challanging

-I am currently not understanding the logic of how handlebars work with pulling data in the models.
-I have a grasp of how the controllers and the models are able to speak to eachother, but the the views folder is proven difficult.